tequeter/dryspec/README.md

 You will have these layers:

-1. Formal specification documenting functional Requirements.
+1. Formal specifications documenting functional Requirements.
-2. Formal specification documenting technical aspects.
+2. Formal specifications documenting technical aspects.
-3. Implicit specification as executable tests, internal interfaces etc.
+3. Implicit specifications as executable tests, internal interfaces etc.
 4. Transient specifications with the agent for the duration of the coding session.

 LeanSDD only cares about 1 and 2.